-As of December 31, 2022, we had 1,790 full-time employees, of which 1,690 were employed in the United States and 100 in the United Kingdom and Hong Kong.
-Approximately 1,320 of our employees were registered with the Financial Industry Regulatory Authority, Inc. ("FINRA") as of December 31, 2022.
+As of December 31, 2023, we had 1,725 full-time employees, of which 1,632 were employed in the U.S. and 93 in the United Kingdom ("U.K.") and Hong Kong.
+Approximately 1,330 of our employees were registered with the Financial Industry Regulatory Authority, Inc. ("FINRA") as of December 31, 2023.
 One key metric we use to benchmark our firm to industry peer companies is the number of investment banking managing directors.
-At December 31, 2022, we had 159 corporate investment banking managing directors.
+At December 31, 2023, we had 169 corporate investment banking managing directors.

-Compensation and Benefits Program - Our compensation program is designed to attract, reward and retain employees who possess the skills necessary to support our business objectives and assist in the achievement of our strategic goals.
+Compensation and Benefits Program

+Our compensation program is designed to attract, reward and retain employees who possess the skills necessary to support our business objectives and assist in the achievement of our strategic goals.
 We provide employees with competitive compensation packages that include base salary, annual incentive bonuses, length of service awards, and equity awards.
 For further information on the restricted shares we grant to employees as part of year-end compensation, see Note 19 to our consolidated financial statements in Part II, Item 8 of this Form 10-K. In addition to cash and equity compensation, we offer benefits such as life and health (medical, dental and vision) insurance, paid time off, tuition reimbursement and a 401(k) plan.
 We also offer family support services, such as paid parental leave, fertility benefits and adoption assistance, as well as various health and wellness programs.
-We believe our programs align both individual employees and long-term company performance with stockholder interests.
+We believe our programs align both individual employees and long-term company performance with shareholder interests.

-Training and Development - A core tenet of our talent system is to develop talent from within and to supplement with external candidates.
+Training and Development

+A core tenet of our talent system is to develop talent from within our company and to supplement with external candidates.
 We provide opportunities for employees to grow and build their careers through various training and development programs.
 We also have a talent and succession planning process, which is reviewed annually with our board of directors.

-Diversity, Equity and Inclusion ("DEI") - We believe that diverse teams with unique backgrounds, skills and experiences yield more innovative solutions.
-This is reflected in our commitment to attract, retain and develop a diverse and talented workforce in a high-quality, equitable and inclusive environment.
+Diversity, Equity and Inclusion ("DEI")

+We believe that diverse teams with unique backgrounds, skills and experiences yield more innovative solutions.
+This is reflected in our commitment to engage, attract, retain and develop a diverse and talented workforce in a high-quality, equitable and inclusive environment.

-We maintain several programs and partnerships to help us attract a diverse array of exceptional talent, including the Career Exploration Program, the Piper Sandler MBA Fellowship Program and community partnerships with organizations that focus on coaching, training and mentorship to help close the career opportunity gaps for underrepresented college students.
-The Career Exploration Program, designed to attract high-achieving undergraduate students from underrepresented backgrounds, serves as a direct pipeline for summer internship opportunities that have the potential to convert to full-time positions.
-The Piper Sandler MBA Fellowship Program is designed to attract full-time MBA students from underrepresented backgrounds and provides each participant with financial compensation and a summer associate internship.
+We maintain several programs and partnerships to help us attract a diverse array of great talent, including the Career Exploration Program, the Piper Sandler MBA Fellowship Program and community partnerships with organizations that focus on coaching, training and mentorship to help close the career opportunity gaps for underrepresented college students.
+The Career Exploration Program and the Piper Sandler MBA Fellowship Program are designed to attract talented undergraduate students and MBA students, respectively, whose life experiences, demonstrated interests, and achievements will contribute to our commitment to DEI.
+These programs, which consider all aspects of diversity during the selection process, serve as a direct pipeline for summer internship opportunities that have the potential to convert to full-time positions.

-We are focused on building an inclusive culture through a variety of initiatives supported by our DEI committee, including mentorship and training.
+We are focused on building an inclusive culture through a variety of initiatives supported by our DEI council, including mentorship and training.
 Our employee resource groups also serve as a source of inclusion and engagement for our employees, in addition to supporting our efforts to recruit a diverse workforce.
-Our employee resource groups consist of Multicultural, Pride, Veterans, Women's, and Young Professionals networks, and each employee resource group is sponsored and supported by senior leaders across the firm.
+Our employee resource groups consist of Multicultural, Pride, Veterans, Women's, and Young Professionals networks, and each employee resource group is open to all employees and is sponsored and supported by senior leaders across the firm.